-The Group makes provision for impairment of financial assets based on assumptions about risk of default and expected loss rates.
+The Group makes provision for impairment of financial assets by grouping the financial assets with shared credit risk characteristics and assessed collectively for credit loss allowance, based on assumptions about risk of default and expected loss rates.
 The Group uses judgement in making these assumptions and selecting the inputs to the impairment calculation, based on the Group's historical default rates, existing market conditions as well as forward looking estimates at the end of each reporting period.
 The identification of impairment of financial assets requires the use of judgment and estimates.
 Where the expectations are different from the original estimates, such differences will impact the carrying value of financial assets and loss for the impairment of financial assets recognised in the periods in which such estimates have been changed.
+For the year ended 31 December 2021